Tag Archives: packraft speed

 Skeg-wheel trolley!

-A skeg is like a fixed ‘rudder’ under the back of the boat and makes it easier to go straight (track).
-Only the very cheapest single-skin vinyl IKs don’t have skegs (Grabner, one of the most expensive IKs, is an exception; though it’s an option).
-If you’re IK doesn’t have one, it’s easy to glue one on (see below).
+A skeg is like a fixed ‘rudder’ under the back of the boat which makes it easier to go straight (track).
+Only the very cheapest single-skin vinyl IKs don’t have skegs (Grabner, one of the most expensive IKs, is an exception; though it’s an optional add on).
+If you’re IK doesn’t come with one, it’s easy to glue one on (see below).

 grabgumskeg